Kumardinesh1908/amazon_clone/README.md

 # Amazon Clone :tv:
-The Amazon Clone is a feature-rich, fully functional e-commerce web application developed using React,  Redux Toolkit, Firebase,Tailwind CSS, Framer Motion, and other modern tools to create a seamless and user-friendly shopping environment.It faithfully replicates the shopping experience found on the popular Amazon platform.
+The Amazon Clone is a feature-rich, fully functional e-commerce web application developed using React,  Redux Toolkit, Firebase,Tailwind CSS, Framer Motion, and other modern tools to create a seamless and user-friendly shopping environment.It faithfully replicates the shopping experience found on the popular Amazon platform.</br>
 </br>
 <img src="/screenshots/amazon homepage.png">
 </br>